AdobeDocs/experience-platform.en/help/query-service/use-cases/customer-lifetime-value.md

 ## Activate your segment for an email campaign {#activate-segment-for-campaign}

 Once you have built your segment, you are ready to activate it to a destination.
-For the purpose of this use case, you are recommended to use Adobe Campaign.
-Information on [connecting to Adobe Campaign](../../destinations/catalog/email-marketing/adobe-campaign.md) can be found in the destinations catalog documentation.
+Platform supports a variety of Email Service Providers (ESPs) that enable you to manage your email marketing activities, such as sending promotional email campaigns.

+Check the [email marketing destinations overview](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/email-marketing/overview.html?lang=en#connect-destination) for a list of the supported destinations that you want to export data to (for example the [Oracle Eloqua](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/email-marketing/oracle-eloqua-api.html?lang=en) page).

 ## See the returned analysis data from your campaign {#post-campaign-data-analysis}